fkdeboer/BirdNET-Pi/README.md

 </p>

 ## About this fork:
-I've been building on [mcguirepr89's](https://github.com/mcguirepr89/BirdNET-Pi) most excellent work to further update and improve BirdNET-Pi.
-Maybe someone will find it useful.
+This is a fork of https://github.com/Nachtzuster/BirdNET-Pi which is build on [mcguirepr89's](https://github.com/mcguirepr89/BirdNET-Pi) most excellent work to further update and improve BirdNET-Pi.
+This fork includes a connection to Luistervink.nl, a Dutch website which aims to (re)connect people with nature by showing the beauty of bird (sounds).
+In the near future it will be possible to connect your home-build birdnetpi setup.
+Stay tuned!

 Changes include: